 Insulin is used to correct the improper production of insulin and the resistant response of the body towards this hormone.
-It is supposed to substitute the insulin that the body naturally produces in the pancreas.
+It is supposed to substitute the insulin the body naturally produces in the pancreas.

 Diabetic patients can benefit by using insulin injections before and after meals, as advised by the doctors.
 The doctors also prescribe doses as per your diabetic blood sugar levels.

 - If improper amounts of insulin are administered, it can lead to low blood sugar levels.
-This, in turn, gives rise to other symptoms such as – drowsiness, increased hunger and thirst, dizziness, nausea, paleness, headaches, increased palpitations, fatigue, slurring in speech, blurred vision, anxiety, seizures, unconsciousness, loss of balance, irritability, fluctuations in the mood, tingling or numbing, etc. These are often among the serious symptoms that are experienced.
+This, in turn, gives rise to other symptoms such as – drowsiness, increased hunger, and thirst, dizziness, nausea, paleness, headaches, increased palpitations, fatigue, slurring in speech, blurred vision, anxiety, seizures, unconsciousness, loss of balance, irritability, fluctuations in the mood, tingling or numbing, etc. These are often among the severe symptoms that are experienced.
 If you notice such effects, you must immediately consult your doctors.

 - In some cases, insulin can also have effects like weight gain or swelling of arms and legs.

 - Insulin can also give rise to rashes on the skin or allergies in some patients.